zapier/visual-builder/docs/_docs/integration-checks-reference.md

 Static samples provide Zapier users and partners a way to preview and map the fields without actually making a request to your API.
-For a better UX, it's important that static samples truthfully reflect the live results pulled from your API, which users can see in their Task History.
+For a better UX, it's important that static samples truthfully reflect the live results pulled from your API, which users can see in their Zap History.

-This check requires the static sample you define for each trigger/action/search to contain a subset of the keys in the latest Task in your [Task History](https://zapier.com/app/history) for that trigger/action/search.
+This check requires the static sample you define for each trigger/action/search to contain a subset of the keys in the latest run in your [Zap History](https://zapier.com/app/history) for that trigger/action/search.

 ✘ an example of an **incorrect** implementation: